gpii-ops/gpii-infra/USER-TRAINING.md

 ## The Speech

-* You are about to be granted administrative (aka "root") access to a number of resources on the public internet, including our staging and production environments.
+* You are about to be granted administrative (aka "root") access to a number of resources on the public internet.
 This is a serious responsiblity!
-You will be able to do harm to the system!
 * Measure twice, cut once.
 * If you're ever in doubt about what a command will do, STOP!
 Then ask for help.
    1. First, ask other developers who have experience using gpii-infra